-Competency 5: Collegiate and Community Contribution
+Competency 5: Collegiate and Community Involvement

-The Lecturer (Contract Type B) values and engages in a collegiate approach to working with others, within their own discipline, school and university and also within the wider external community.
-S/he actively seeks to build effective networks and is willing to contribute their time and expertise to a range of broader university wide or community projects.
+The Lecturer (Contract Type A) values and engages in a collegiate approach to working with others, within their own discipline, School, College and University and also within the wider external community.
+He/She actively seeks to build effective networks and is willing to contribute their time and expertise to University projects.

-- Actively builds strong internal and external networks and collaborative links - Participates in cross discipline working groups in addition to taking on roles in external institutions/agencies (with the necessary University approval in place) - Takes time to build up positive working relationships with others and treats everyone fairly and with respect - Assumes administrative/organisational roles and tasks to help ensure the smooth running of the School/Discipline - Acts as chair on committees or acting or as representative at school/college/university level and works to develop the skills needed to perform these roles effectively - Makes an effort to understand and take account of different people's views and perspectives - Contributes outside the university to different committees, the local community, and voluntary organisations - Encourages students to get involved in relevant external groups also, where appropriate

-- Supports colleagues internally and with other universities in initiating collaborative enterprises/programmes - Possess the negotiation skills required to achieve a balance between the university's academic requirements with potentially competing requirements of external bodies
+- Actively builds strong internal and external networks and collaborative links - Takes time to build up positive working relationships with others and treats everyone fairly and with respect - Assumes administrative/organisational roles and tasks to help ensure the smooth running of the School/Discipline - Acts as chair on committees or acting as representative at school/college/university level and works to develop the skills needed to perform these roles effectively - Makes an effort to understand and take account of different people's views and perspectives - Encourages students to get involved in relevant external groups also, where appropriate - Supports colleagues internally and cooperates with other universities in initiating collaborative programmes - Possess the skills required to achieve a balance between internal requirements and external requirements - Participate in relevant professional organisations/networks as appropriate